 Azure Lighthouse cleans up a lot of the security mess from the earlier days of Azure.
 It is a powerful tool for managing access to digital estates.
 Once you get your bearings with the Lighthouse conceptual framework, a whole new world of unified digital estate management opens up.
 Enterprises gain unprecedented control over third-party access to their digital estates.
 Service providers can view, manage, and automate across all of their clients in a single place.

 Are you considering Azure Lighthouse?
 I’d love to hear from anyone thinking about dipping their toes in these waters.
 What pain points do you want to address?
 How would it change your day-to-day activities?
-Drop me a line in the comment section below!
+Reach out to us today!